apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 ]
 ```

-For more detailed example of a package.json, review the [package.json file of cordova-plugin-device](https://github.com/apache/cordova-plugin-device/blob/master/package.json).
+For a more detailed example of a package.json, review the [package.json file of cordova-plugin-device](https://github.com/apache/cordova-plugin-device/blob/master/package.json).

 ## Specifying Cordova Dependencies

 **Cordova 6.1.0** added support for specifying the Cordova-related dependencies of a plugin
 as part of the plugin's `package.json` file.
 Plugins may list the dependencies for multiple
-releases so as to provide guidance to the Cordova CLI when it is selecting the version of a
+releases to provide guidance to the Cordova CLI when it is selecting the version of a
 plugin to fetch from npm.
 The CLI will choose the latest release of a plugin that is
 compatible with the local project's installed platforms and plugins as well as the
 the local Cordova CLI version.
 If no releases of the plugin are compatible, the CLI will warn